Interview Question: "What Are Your Career Aspirations?"

 Possible Follow-up Questions

-- Be able to state your career plans and aspirations concisely.
+- State your career plans and aspirations concisely.

 - Be honest if you plan to move on but emphasize you will stay for some time.